-After his recent win in the men’s singles at the 2022 US Open, Carlos Alcaraz is touted by many fans as becoming the next Rafael Nadal.
+After his recent win in the men’s singles final at Wimbledon 2023, Carlos Alcaraz is touted by many fans as becoming the next Rafael Nadal so it’s understandable that many fans want to know what racket he plays with on tour.

-I have put together the below guide with the goal of helping fans find out what racket he actually plays with on the ATP tour.
+I have put together the below guide with the goal of helping fans to find out what racket he plays with, as well as what grip size, string, and tension he uses.

 What Racket Does Carlos Alcaraz play with?

-At first glance, many fans think Alcaraz plays with the same racket as his compatriot Rafael Nadal.
+At first glance, many fans think Alcaraz plays with the same racket that is endorsed by his compatriot Rafael Nadal i.e. the Babolat Pure Aero.

-However, he actually plays with a modified version of the Babolat Pure Aero VS, which is more control focused than other frames in the Aero range.
+However, he actually plays with a modified version of the Babolat Pure Aero 98, which is more control focused than other frames in the Aero range.

 Earlier in his career, he did use the regular aero but he made the switch to the VS as it better suited his game and playing style.